 How Can Adults Get Chickenpox?

 Once you get chickenpox, you often develop an immunity to it, so you don’t get it again.
 So, those who get chickenpox as a child are unlikely to get it as adults.
 This is why many people may think that adults cannot get chickenpox, since in most cases people get it as children and then have this immunity to it.
-However, those who never had chickenpox as children are susceptible to it, no matter the age.
+However, those who never had chickenpox as children are susceptible to it, no matter their age.

 Causes of Chickenpox in Adults

 Chickenpox is caused by the varicella-zoster virus (VZV).
-One of the primary risk factors of getting chickenpox as an adult includes not having had them as a child and not having the chickenpox vaccine.
+One of the primary risk factors of getting chickenpox as an adult includes not having had it as a child and not having the chickenpox vaccine.